Thursday, March 10, 2011

 If we want to understand the sources of the Biblical Noah, and how accurate that story is, we have to first understand that a number of flood/ark stories existed in other cultures.
 The scholarship is pretty tight on this.

-There is also some dating that has been done by scholars which shows some of these flood stories predate that of Noah.
+There is also some dating that has been done by scholars which shows some of these flood stories predate the Hebraic flood story of Noah.

-Or to be more specific, the creation dates of the written versions of these stories indicates that creation of one preceded the other, but this is meaningless and has nothing to do with how old each of these myths actually was.
+This can be misleading, however, because what scholars are really talking about are the creation dates of the written versions of these stories.
+In other words what they are saying is that the written creation date of one preceded the written creation date of the other, but this has nothing to do with how old each of these oral myths actually was.

-Thus, the oral story poem about Noah was eventually transcribed into writing around 1200 BC, where it existed in "manuscript" form for about 400 years until it was entered into the Bible around 800 B.C., the period when the Book of Moses was formalized out of hundreds of transcribed oral poems.
+At any rate, the oral story poem about Noah was most probably transcribed into early archaic Hebraic writing around 1200 BC, where it existed in "manuscript" form for about 400 years until it was entered into the Hebraic Bible around 700 B.C., which is the time when the Book of Moses was formalized out of hundreds of transcribed oral poems.
+How long it existed in oral form is anyone's guess.

-What few scholars (and alternative thinkers) really understand is the extent to which a preliterate oral story poem can be trusted.
+So we now have the story, but what few scholars (and alternative thinkers) don't see to understand is the extent to which a preliterate oral story poem can be trusted.

-The answer is this: they can be highly accurate on some matters and highly untrustworthy on others.
+The answer is this: they can be highly accurate on a few matters and highly untrustworthy on most others.

-The Noah gap is even larger, with some biblical scholars giving the date of the Flood as 2300 B.C., about the time when the pyramids were being built in Egypt.
+The Noah time gap between the flood and the first Hebraic written version of it is even larger.
+Some Biblical scholars give the date of the Flood as 2300 B.C., which is about the time when the pyramids were being built in Egypt.

-Without going into the thinking backing up my statements (which can be investigated in my books listed below) the answer is as follows for the Biblical Noah:
+I want to take you in a different direction now.
+Without going into the detailed thinking backing up my statements on how much oral poems can be trusted (which can be seen in my books listed at the end of this section) the answer is as follows for the Biblical Noah:

 1) Here's the main rule that is never violated: all oral story poems are based on real physical or psychic events.